Vol. 04 · Issue 14 · APR 2026

 Nailing One Specific Tone

-• Full signal chain captures — Capture an amp + cab + mic chain in a studio, and you get the entire recorded tone in one block.
+• Full signal chain captures: Capture an amp + cab + mic chain in a studio, and you get the entire recorded tone in one block.
 No need to dial in a separate cab/IR.

-When the Real Amp Has "Something Special"
+When the Real Amp Has Unique Character

 When Models Win